 The Pure Electric model includes a battery, high- and low-voltage DC networks, and a mechanical model of the aircraft.
 The mechanical model acts as a load on the high-voltage DC network.
 The low-voltage DC network includes a set of loads that turn on and off during the flight mission.

 The series Hybrid Electric model contains all the components in the Pure Electric model, plus a 50 kW engine, a generator, and fuel.
-The Generic Engine drives a generator that supplements the power available from the battery.
+The Generic Engine (Simscape Driveline) drives a generator that supplements the power available from the battery.
 The generator recharges the battery during flight.
 The mass of the fuel consumed by the engine is included in the simulation.
 The low-voltage DC network includes a set of loads that turn on and off during the flight cycle, including the fuel pump for the combustion engine.